-In My Heart Stood Still by Lori Copeland, history comes alive mixing with old-fashioned lawless recklessness, deception, and secret alliances!
+In My Heart Stood Still, by Lori Copeland, history comes alive by mixing with old-fashioned lawlessness, recklessness, deception, and secret alliances!

-Anne-Marie McDougal is a female Robin Hood taking what isn’t hers for the orphanage mission where she was raised.
-Without the funds that the McDougal siblings provide, the good sisters wouldn’t survive.
-But now, Ann-Marie was just rescued from a jail wagon by a “savage” she didn’t know and must sleep outside in the snow with nothing to call her own.
-But she was safe, for now.
+Anne-Marie McDougal is a female Robin Hood, taking what isn’t hers for the orphanage mission where she was raised.
+Without the funds these McDougal siblings provide, the good sisters wouldn’t survive.
+Now, Ann-Marie is just rescued from a jail wagon by a “savage” whom she doesn’t know and must sleep outside in the snow with nothing to call her own.
+Nevertheless, she is safe, for now.

-However, her rescuer needs a bath, doesn’t understand a word she says. and doesn’t need to huddle together for warmth.
-On top of wondering if she’d make it through this night alive, Ann-Marie worries about her two siblings, Abigal and Amelia. as each had been rescued by someone different.
+However, her rescuer needs a bath, doesn’t understand a word she is saying and doesn’t need to huddle together for warmth.
+On top of wondering if she’ll make it through this night alive, Ann-Marie worries about her two siblings, Abigal and Amelia, as each had been rescued by someone different.
 Are they safe?
 Will she see them again?

 ***This opinion is my own.***